Kquxa/roblox-studio-ide-live-sync/README.md

 The plugin uses `ScriptEditorService` for better live updates, but if Studio behaves oddly, reopen the tab once and test again.

-## License
+## Support

-Add your preferred license before publishing if you want other people to reuse this project more easily.
+if you have any troubles or questions open an Issue on this repository and ill 100% respond.